codewright-io/tagcat/developer.md

 ## TODO For Later

-- Consider configurable length for ID columns
+- Consider configurable length for ID columns.
+Maybe not worth it?